msalibian/STAT406/Lecture19/README.md

 > Voeten, Erik; Strezhnev, Anton; Bailey, Michael, 2009, "United Nations General Assembly Voting Data", <http://hdl.handle.net/1902.1/12379>, Harvard Dataverse, V11

 The UN was founded in 1946 and it contains 193 member states.
-These data records "important" votes, as classified by the U.S. State Department.
+The data include only "important" votes, as classified by the U.S. State Department.
 The votes for each country were coded as follows: Yes (1), Abstain (2), No (3), Absent (8), Not a Member (9).
 There were 368 important votes, and 77 countries voted in at least 95% of these.
 We focus on these UN members.
 Our goal is to explore whether voting patterns reflect political alignments, and also whether countries vote along known political blocks.
 Our data consists of 77 observations with 368 variables each.
 More information on these data can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/12379).

-The data is organized be resolution (one per row), its columns contain the corresponding vote of each country.
+The dataset is organized by vote (resolution), one per row, and its columns contain the corresponding vote of each country (one country per column).
 We first read the data, and limit ourselves to resolutions where every country voted without missing votes:

 ``` r
 X <- read.table(file='unvotes.csv', sep=',', row.names=1, header=TRUE)